3pei/r5u870/README.md

 2. extract it into a folder

-3. cd into the folder, and type "make"
+3. cd into the folder, cd into "r5u870", and type "make"

 4. type "sudo make install"